peterwittek/ncpol2sdpa-cpp/README.md

 ==
 A simple usage example is included in examplencpol.cpp.
 A more sophisticated application is given in hamiltonian.cpp, which implements the Hamiltonian of a fermionic system in a 2D grid.

+The implementation installs as a library.
+Subsequent use must specify the include directory of the header files and the library for compilation.

 Compilation & Installation
 ==
 From GIT repository first run